-If winter tyres are installed that have not been approved for your vehicle, Electronic Stability Control (ESC) system performance may be affected If winter tyres are in use, the temporary spare wheel may still be fitted with a summer tyre.
+If winter tyres are installed that have not been approved for your vehicle, Electronic Stability Control (ESC) system performance may be affected ⇒ 138.
+Seek the assistance of a workshop regarding availability of approved winter tyres.

+If winter tyres are in use, the temporary spare wheel may still be fitted with a summer tyre.
 Vehicle driveability could be affected, especially on slippery road surfaces.
-Spare wheel ▷ 189.
+Spare wheel ▷ 185.